omarkawach/spatial_analysis_scenarios/README.md

 #### Spatial Analysis

 The utilisation of spatial analysis techniques in the field of GIS is imperative for revealing patterns, especially when solving real-world problems.
-From the wide range of spatial analysis techniques, this paper will focus on topological processing, spatial/attribute querying, and network analysis techniques.
+From the wide range of spatial analysis techniques, this paper will focus on topological processing, spatial/attribute querying, network analysis, and interpolation techniques.

 [How to perform spatial analysis - ESRI](https://www.esri.com/arcgis-blog/products/product/analytics/how-to-perform-spatial-analysis/)